3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/react/react-tooling.md

 * First, we installed the `create-react-app` CLI tool.
 This is an officially-supported tool that will configure for you a fresh React application, without you having to do any configuration of your own.
 What does this tool do for us?
 	* If we look into the file structure of the application, the tool gives us a `/src`, `/node_modules` and a `/public` folder.
 	* The `/src` folder contains all of the code that makes our React app "tick."
 We'll explore this folder over the next few days.
-	* The tool also sets up a `/node_modules` directory in our React app that manages our dependencies and application scripts. `Yarn` is a wrapper around the `npm` tool we use with Node that adds additional features `npm` does not have.
-We'll use this tool to start and stop our application, just like we use `npm` with Express.
+	* The tool also sets up a `/node_modules` directory in our React app that contains our dependencies.
 	* If we look at the `/public` folder, we will see a few auto-generated files, including an `index.html`.
 We won't need to touch any of these files, as all of the code that the browser sees is automatically provided through a tool called Webpack!

 #### What is Webpack?